tutek1/DTLabs/03_Platformer2D/lab03.md

 > You can delete the player tile, as I have done, since we will be using a `Sprite2D` for the player and not a tilemap.

 > aside positive
-> You can even use a saved scene as a **Tile Source**, when you want the tile to run some code, or behave in a very special way, that tilesets do not support.
+> You can even use a saved scene as a **Tile Source**, when you want a tile to run code or behave in a very special way that tilesets do not support.

 #### TileSet Physics
-Let's add physics shapes to our tile, so that the player, once we add him later, will collide with the environment.
+Let's add collision shapes to our tile, so that the player, once we add them later, will collide with the environment.

 First, we need to add a physics layer to the tileset.
-The **physics layer** is a specific setup of collision layer and mask.
+The **physics layer** is a specific setup of a collision layer and mask.
 This way, you don't need to setup collision layers and masks for each tile but only set the physics layer to those tiles.

 With the tileset resource open, look in the **Inspector** and:
 1. Open the dropdown called **Physics Layers**
 2. Press `+ Add Element`
-3. Keep the layer and mask settings
+3. Keep the layer and mask settings unchanged for now
 4. Rename the first layer/mask (they share names) to **"Terrain"**

 Now let's paint the collision shapes.
 Please follow the steps in this video: